mulesoft-assets/template-db2sfdc-account-broadcast/README.md

 # Considerations

 To make this template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both the source (database) and destination (Salesforce) systems, that must be made in order for all to run smoothly.
+All of them deal with the preparations in both the source (database) and destination (Salesforce) systems, that must be made for this template to run smoothly.
-Failing to do so could lead to unexpected behavior of the template.
+Failing to do so can lead to unexpected behavior of the template.

-This template illustrate the broadcast use case between a database and Salesforce, thus it requires a database instance to work.
+This template illustrates the broadcast use case between a database and Salesforce, thus it requires a database instance to work.
 The template comes packaged with a SQL script to create the database table that the template uses.
 It is your responsibility to use that script to create the table in an available schema and change the configuration accordingly.
 The SQL script file can be found in src/main/resources/account.sql.

-## DB Considerations
+## Database Considerations

-To get this template to work:

-This template may use date time or timestamp fields from the database to do comparisons and take further actions.
+This template uses date time or timestamp fields from the database to do comparisons and take further actions.
 While the template handles the time zone by sending all such fields in a neutral time zone, it cannot handle time offsets.
 We define time offsets as the time difference that may surface between date time and timestamp fields from different systems due to a differences in the system's internal clock.
 Take this in consideration and take the actions needed to avoid the time offset.